Exabyte-io/documentation/docs/cli/jobs.md

 ### Specify Job Project
 In order to specify a project that job belongs to and should be charged upon, a `#PBS -A PROJECT_NAME` directive should be used in job script file.
 Each user has a default project that jobs are charged on by default.

+### Register Jobs in Web Application
+By default all jobs submitted from command line are registered in web application.
+When a CLI job is registered in web application, files, stdout and stderr of it are accessible from web application.
+If you do not want your job to be shown on web application, specify `#PBS -R n` inside your job script file.

 ## Submit Example